 You’re using coping mechanisms you’ve developed during childhood when you were powerless and naïve such as doing it right, being charming and helpful, never cause a problem to anyone, repressing feelings, avoiding problems, and difficult situations.

-And the more unsuccessful these mechanism turn out, the more frightened you become.
+And the more unsuccessful these mechanisms turn out, the more frightened you become.

-Surrendering in order to reclaim your personal power might sound ironic, but surrendering here means to let go of what one can’t change, in order to be able to change what you can.
+Surrendering in order to reclaim your personal power might sound counterintuitive, but surrendering here means to let go of what one can’t change, in order to be able to change what you can.